 Courtesy of Pia Catton

-ThredUp is the latest attempt to reinvent shopping by eliminating the store and sending clothes to your door.
+ThredUP is the latest attempt to reinvent shopping by eliminating the store and sending clothes to your door.
 But in this case, the clothes are secondhand.
 It seems as if it should be thrifty.
 So over the past few weeks, I gave it a try.
-And now I’m skeptical.
+Now I’m skeptical.

 If you’re a regular secondhand shopper, you know the pros and cons: Thrift stores can be messy, chaotic, and sometimes a little grimy, but you could wind up with a bargain.
 Or you could end up with nothing.
 Except the need to wash your hands.

-So here comes ThredUp to disrupt the concept and allow you to shop online for used clothing.
+So here comes ThredUP to disrupt the concept of thrift stores and allow you to shop online for used clothing.
 But does it live up to the hype?

 In my experience, the site’s main benefit is that it makes thrifting clean and organized.
 But I wasn’t overly impressed with the prices.

 This isn’t like going to the local Goodwill or Salvation Army, where you have to hunt, but often wind up with steals.
-In nonprofit thrift stores, lower-end items like activewear are super cheap.
-ThredUp prices for activewear seem closer to T.J.
+In nonprofit thrift stores, lower-end items like activewear are super cheap, but ThredUP prices for activewear seem closer to T.J.
 Maxx’s or Marshall’s.

 The real bargains on secondhand clothing are usually at the higher end.
 And for that merchandise, I felt as if the prices were comparable to for-profit secondhand stores like Beacon’s Closet or Buffalo Exchange.

 I wound up buying a cotton A-line skirt by the British brand Jigsaw for $20.
-I also tried ThredUp’s Goodie Box system.
+I also tried ThredUP’s Goody Box system.
 You put down a deposit, specify your clothing preferences, and then receive a box of clothes.
 You can send back the items you don’t like.

-I’ve done Stitch Fix, so I was expecting to get something similar to what it sends, which is a shoebox size package.
-But what arrived at my door was a large square box, the size you’d use for moving!
+I’ve done Stitch Fix, so I was expecting to get something similar to what that online service sends, which is a shoebox size package.
+Instead, what arrived at my door was a large square box, the size you’d use for moving.

-ThredUp sent me 16 items that were impressively close to what I asked for in terms of color, size, and fabrics.
+ThredUP sent me 16 items that were impressively close to what I asked for in terms of color, size, and fabrics.
 Even so, I rejected about half the items right away and only tried on the other half.
-I kept one: a pair of black wool pants from Vince for $40.
+I kept one item: a pair of black wool pants from Vince for $40.

-The clothes were a little wrinkled, but unlike what you can find at thrift stores, they appeared fairly clean and close to new.
+The clothes were a little wrinkled, but unlike what you can find at traditional thrift stores, they appeared fairly clean and close to new.
 I didn’t reject anything because it was too worn or old, but because of fit and budget.
-This raises the question: Is ThredUp actually thrifty?
+This raises the question: Is ThredUP actually thrifty?

 Don’t fool yourself.
-You’re spending money.
-ThredUp is another form of shopping as entertainment.
-And in the case of the Goodie Box, it’s a treat to have someone do the work for you.
+You’re spending money, not saving it.
+ThredUP is another form of shopping as entertainment.
+And in the case of the Goody Box, it’s a treat to have someone do the work for you.

 If you’re thrifting online, then maybe you’re not spending at stores in your community, which often support churches, hospitals, schools, or causes, as well as Goodwill or the Salvation Army.